Gizra/drupal-starter/README.md

 For theme development, it's advisable to entirely turn off caching: https://www.drupal.org/node/2598914

+### Important note on breakpoints

+_This only applies if the site uses responsive images._

+If there are new breakpoints added, or existing breakpoints updated in `server_theme/tailwind.config.js`, you must ensure to also update the drupal breakpoints configuration file for the theme `server_theme.breakpoints.yml` so that the media queries for the responsive images are in sync with tailwind's.
+It is advisable to finalize this configuration before any responsive image styles get added, otherwise you will need to ensure the existing responsive image styles are also re-configured for the new/updated breakpoints.

 ## ElasticSearch

 The starter kit comes out of the box with ElasticSearch.
 Search API is activated and DDEV provides an ElasticSearch instance, already configured to use a [stopwords](https://github.com/Gizra/drupal-starter/blob/master/config/elasticsearch/stopwords.txt) and a [synonyms](https://github.com/Gizra/drupal-starter/blob/master/config/elasticsearch/synonyms.txt) list.
 Also it creates 4 indices (QA, DEV, TEST and LIVE) to reflect our typical Pantheon setup.
 The site inside DDEV will use the DEV index.